joshmess/dynamic-memory-overflow-detection/README.md

 ### Part 3: Detect if tainted data is used as return address (20%)

+- Detected if tainted data is used in an instruction which changes the control flow of the program.

 ### Part 4: Store stack traces for each tainted bytes (30%)

 ### Part 5: Detail the limitations of the project (10%)